What You Need to Know About Part D Drug Plans

 You may qualify for Extra Help if your yearly income and available resources are below the following limits in 2023:

-• Married person living with a spouse and no other dependents—Annual Income less than $27,465.
+- Married person living with a spouse & no other dependents: Annual income less than $27,465.